timosalm/modern-app-arch-spring-cloud-workshop/workshop/content/exercises/more-factors.md

 ####  Factor 12: Admin processes

 The final factor states that administrative tasks, such as database migrations and one-time scripts, should be executed in the same environment and manner as regular application code.
 This factor is a bit outdated.
-You should avoid administrative process as much as possible for security reasons and try to find a design/architecture that suits your needs better.
+You should avoid administrative processes as much as possible for security reasons and try to find a design/architecture that suits your needs better.

-The **factors eight and nine will be covered in the next section**.
+**Factors eight and nine will be covered in the next section**.